magangxq/perpustakaan-micro/README.md

 - PATCH `/books/:id` : Update the details of a specific book.
 - DEL `/books/:id` : Delete a book.

+**Management Borrowing Books**
+- GET `/borrow` : Get a list of all borrowed books.
+- GET `/borrow/:id` : Get the details of a specific borrowed book.
+- GET `/borrow-returned` : Get a returned book
+- GET `/borrow-returned/:id` : Get the details os a specific returned book
+- PATCH `/borrow/:id` : Return a borrowed book to its owner.

+**Borrowing Books**
+- POST `/borrow` : Post a request to borrow a book
+- GET `/history` : Get a history of borrowed books

 ## Folder Structure
 ```